esperanca/personal_website/src/posts/weeknotes-042.md

 This year, I am trying to balance resting, healing and creating good stuff.
 One of the most important lessons I have learned recently is that my spicy brain will never be fulfilled creatively working in a product team.
 I don’t have hobbies, so I enjoy doing great stuff in my free time.

-So, while this is a year of trying to be my best at work, I am committed to try new things in my spare time that warm my heart.
+While this is a year of trying to be my best at work, I am also committed to try new things in my spare time that warm my heart.

 I recently finished my fourth cohort teaching service design online, which was rewarding.
 The fifth one happens in December, and there are a few spots available.
 I am also creating another learning experience on voice interfaces this summer for a Portuguese design school.

-But the creative endeavour I am more excited about now is Secret Flavours.
+But the creative endeavour I am more excited about now is [Secret Flavours](https://www.secretflavours.com).
 I am an assistant photographer, marketer, salesperson, UX intern, and Commis.
+This week we had our two first prototype testing dinners.
+The menu, inspired by Bahia, was deliciously crowned by a Moqueca Baiana (A fish stew with brazilian ingredients, shrimp.
+Some say it's similar to a light curry).

 Leili is the owner and head chef.
 She is also the love of my life, my muse, and everything for me.
 Her culinary talent and creativity are a gift to the world that needs to be shared.